 Anti-Agnipath stir: One killed in Telangana as violence grips multiple states; Haryana suspends internet services

+Anti-Agnipath stir: One killed in Telangana as violence grips multiple states; Bihar suspends internet in 12 districts

 Police resorted to aerial firing to disperse angry protesters at the Secunderabad Railway Station in Telangana as the unrest spread to southern states